qmacro/langram.github.io/_posts/2019-07-18-observers-book-of-js-style.md

 res.send (index.html)
 ```

-At first I was only semi-aware of something not quite right about the way that looked.
-But then looking further down in the code, I suddenly realised. `index.html` is not a filename ... it's a property of an object!
-Further down, we come across this:
+At first I was only semi-aware of something not quite right about the way that appeared.
+But then looking further down in the code, I suddenly realised. `index.html` is not a filename ... it's a property (`html`) on an object (`index`)!
+Further down, we come across this, where it's defined:

 ```javascript